 Once per Episode: Every game in the series features a match against Bald Bull...with the exception of the arcade Super Punch-Out!!, although the developers made up for it by including Bull in Arm Wrestling.

 In Super Punch-Out for the SNES, it is possible at some point to throw this in any fight.
 When you punch your enemy enough and in the right way, they will become dizzy and will come back and forth dazed.
 During this time, an observant player will notice the timer will stop twice.
 If the player unleashes a super punch and it lands on the enemy's face in the exact moment the timer comes back, no matter if it's Gabby Jay or Nick Bruiser: They are down for the count.
 If they come back somehow, this means you didn't land in the proper moment.
 It still counts as a very damaging move and they will rarely come back with a full gauge.

-The Wii game continues on, not only by giving this to certain characters, but by an unlockable extra option in Exhibition Mode that can be Lost Forever if you screw up Mac's Last Stand, which turns any and all opponent's attacks into a One-Hit Kill.
-Yes, even Glass Joe.
+The Wii game continues on, not only by giving this to certain characters, but by an unlockable extra option in Exhibition Mode that can be Lost Forever if you screw up Mac's Last Stand, which turns any and all opponent's attacks into a One-Hit Kill (with the exception of Aran Ryan's attack whenever he gets knocked-down in Title Defense).

 Piston Honda's 2nd fight in the NES version (and Piston Hurricane in the SNES version) allows Mac to hit a literal one hit KO.
 Counter the Piston Rush with a left body blow and Honda will stay down nearly every time.